nagyg/workgroup/README.md

 This will download some more meat.

 #### 6. Then run:
-            code $WGPATH/.wgsource
+            code ~/.bash_profile $WGPATH/.licenses

-The line above will open vscode and edit the ~/workgroup/.wgsource file.
+The line above will open vscode and edit the ~/.bash_profile and $WGPATH/.licenses files.
 Set up the environment variables here if it's needed.

 ##### Example: